 Ambassadors are passionate supporters from the community who are empowered to share information about Sustainable Waterloo in their business and social networks.
 Ambassadors assist us in connecting with the community, building relationships and helping explore opportunities to connect with and support Sustainable Waterloo Region, including membership, volunteerism, employment, event attendance, sponsorship and networking.

-If you are interested in becoming an Ambassador, please contact the Ambassador Program Manager for more information.
+If you are interested in becoming an Ambassador, please contact the Business Development Manager for more information.

 Pat is a Sustainable Waterloo Region Volunteer alumnus, and is proud to be a part of the Ambassador group.
 He has lived in Waterloo Region for over 9 years, and is pleased to call it home.